mysociety/fixmystreet/customising/boundaries.md

       <a href="http://global.mapit.mysociety.org">global Mapit website</a> or the
       <a href="http://mapit.mysociety.org">UK one</a>.
 You must also nominate
-      the types of area these are (effectively the <em>level</em> of admin boundary it is.
+      the types of area these are (effectively the <em>level</em> of admin boundary it is), and the generation.
 On global, the area types look something like <code>[ 'O05', 'O06' ]</code>.
 (Note those contain capital letter O followed by digits).
-To determine what types you need, look for the codes marked &#8220;Administrative Boundary Levels&#8221; that MapIt returns &mdash;
-      for example, here's
+To determine what types you need, look for the codes marked &#8220;Administrative Boundary Levels&#8221; that MapIt returns &mdash; for example, here's
       <a href="http://global.mapit.mysociety.org/point/4326/8.55,47.366667.html">global
       MapIt's data for Zurich</a>.
     </p>